applicaster/developer.applicaster.com/book/advertisement/ios/api.md

 ### Ad View (ZPAdViewProtocol) - implemented on Applicaster SDK

-On generic app level there are 3 classes that implement `ZPAdViewProtocol` protocol: `CABannerCellViewController` for inline banners, `GABannerController` for screen banners, and `GAInterstitialManager` for interstitials.
+Inside the ApplicasterSDK there are 3 classes that implement `ZPAdViewProtocol` protocol: `CABannerCellViewController` for inline banners, `GABannerController` for screen banners, and `GAInterstitialManager` for interstitials.
 It contains 3 callback methods:

 ``` swift
 func adLoaded(view: UIView?)